Exploring Chakras: Awaken Your Untapped Energy, by Susan G. Shumsky

 Unlike many authors, she continues to give short reminders of the meanings of the foreign words throughout the book.
 She is also adamant about pursuing the yoga she teaches with a qualified teacher AND medical approval, both of which are very good pieces of advice often overlooked in other books aimed at the general reader.

-This is one of the best explanations of the charkas and how to access them and benefit from that access that I have ever read.
+This is one of the best explanations of the chakras and how to access them and benefit from that access that I have ever read.
 Of course, it can’t replace personalized instruction, but if you take the time to read this book, and let the concepts within work through your various levels, you will more than amply rewarded.
-This is NOT an “instant” formula for learning about charkas.
+This is not an instant formula for learning about chakras.
 It involves some serious study and some very hard work.
 The rewards are definitely worth the effort in my opinion.

 There are plenty of charts to help simplify the absorption of information for those whose minds are attuned to that method of relating.

 The last 54 pages are composed of exercises and techniques designed to help you begin the stimulation of your chakras, and you should be well prepared to begin that work by the time you arrive at that point.

 - Wiccecraeft, by Sinead Spearing - November 12, 2014